 What exactly does each period blood colour indicate?

-- Dark red period: May appear at the beginning or end of your period, which is usually just a sign of old blood.
+May appear at the beginning or end of your period, which is usually just a sign of old blood.

-- Pink period: Can appear when period blood mixes with cervical fluid, which can happen if you use a type of hormonal birth control that lowers oestrogen levels.
+Can appear when period blood mixes with cervical fluid, which can happen if you use a type of hormonal birth control that lowers oestrogen levels.
 You might also see pink period blood if you’ve experienced significant weight loss, an unhealthy diet or anaemia (a blood condition).

-- Brown period: Usually a simple sign of old blood!
+Usually, brown period blood a simple sign of old blood!
 You’ll likely notice this type of period at the very beginning or end of your period.
 However, brown period blood can also indicate a sign of early pregnancy (aka implantation bleeding), so visit your GP if you’ve had sexual intercourse and you’re feeling concerned.

-- Black period: Normally seen at the beginning or end of your period, black blood is either old or has taken a little longer to leave your uterus and shows up as menstrual clotting.
+Normally seen at the beginning or end of your period, black period blood is either old or has taken a little longer to leave your uterus and shows up as menstrual clotting.
 If black blood is paired with any other symptoms like itching, fever or swelling down there, it can be a sign of a blockage in your vagina.
 If you’re experiencing any of these symptoms, we’d recommend visiting your GP ASAP.

 Is it normal for the colour of my period blood to change throughout my period?

-Rest assured, it’s totes normal for your blood to change colour (and even texture) over the course of your period!
+Rest assured, it’s totally normal for your blood to change colour (and even texture) over the course of your period!
 Things like your diet, age, lifestyle and hormones can all cause changes in period blood.
 And of course, you’ll likely see changes in colour based on where you’re at in your flow, e.g. brown towards the beginning/end, and bright red during the heaviest time.
-Like we all have different coloured eyes and different preferences for savoury vs sweet treats, we all have a unique flow, so you’ll figure out what’s normal for you, girl.
+Like we all have different coloured eyes and different preferences for savoury vs sweet treats, we all have a unique period flow, so you’ll figure out what’s normal for you, girl.

 Okay, so when should I be concerned?